5-Stand Etiquette

 Visitors at Lee Kay Public Shooting Range

-The Lee Kay Public Shooting Range will be closed Thursday, Nov.
-28, for Thanksgiving.
+The Lee Kay Public Shooting Range will be closed Wednesday, Dec.
+25, for Christmas Day, and Wednesday, Jan.
+1, for New Year's Day.

 Note: Some venues may have limited availability.
 Please contact us at 801-972-1326 for more information.